Customary law in South Africa: Constitutional transition

-Initially, the traditional leaders tried to get an exemption for ACL from the application of the Bill of Rights.
-They based their arguments on the Zimbabwean Constitution.
-The interim Constitution came into effect on 27 April 1994, coinciding with South Africa's first democratic elections.
-After an intensive Constitutional Assembly negotiation process, and a process of its certification by the Constitutional Court against the Constitutional Principles in the Interim Constitution, the final Constitution was passed in 1996 and came into force in early 1997.
+The Interim Constitution of South Africa came into effect on 27 April 1994, the date of South Africa's first democratic elections.
+After an intensive negotiation process in the Constitutional Assembly and certification by the newly established Constitutional Court, the final Constitution of South Africa was passed in 1996 and came into force in early 1997.

+In terms of the eventually rejected Traditional Courts Bill introduced in 2008, power would have been consolidated with traditional leaders.